CNH Industrial NV (CNHI) Q3 2017 Results - Earnings Call Transcript

 Operating profit was $13 million for the quarter with an operating margin of 2%.
 The increase is mainly driven by higher volumes and favorable products mix as well as positive price realization as a result of channel inventory levels being in line with market demand.
 Production in the quarter was up 8% with an over production retail of 2%, similar to where we have been in third quarter, historically.

 During the quarter, all regions for light and heavy equipment once again saw increased volumes, especially in APAC.
-As mentioned, our order book is up significantly from the same time last year and we believe this trend should continue through remainder of the year driving further improvements in our profitability as our dealers' months of inventory supply are quite low.
+As mentioned, our order book is up significantly from the same time last year, and we believe this strength should continue through remainder of the year, driving further improvements in our profitability as our dealers' months of inventory supply are quite low.

 Moving on to Commercial Vehicles.
 Net sales increased 20% in the third quarter as market improved in all regions, especially LATAM and APAC.
-LATAM is up but coming off of a very low Brazilian base.
-Revenue increased in all regions and EMEA net sales increased as a result of fleet-related sales and heavy tractor trucks and commercial vans and the timing of specialty vehicle deliveries.
+LATAM is up but coming off a very low Brazilian base.
+Revenue increased in all regions, and EMEA net sales increased as a result of fleet-related sales and heavy tractor trucks and commercial vans and the timing of specialty vehicle deliveries.
 Operating profit of $59 million for the third quarter of 2017 at an operating margin of 2.3%.
 It was a mix quarter in terms of segment profitability as a result of negative product mix and larger fleet sales and heavy vehicles and standard van light commercial vehicles leading to comparable negative mix and pricing effect in the quarter.

-We have also increased R&D spending by 19% in preparation of new product launches, particularly the expansion of our gas vehicle lineup and new X-WAY heavy truck.
+We have also increased R&D spending by 19% in preparation of new product launches, particularly expansion of our gas vehicle lineup and new X-WAY heavy truck.
 In addition, we had a negative comparable impact of foreign exchange in the quarter largely as a result of the strengthening in the euro relative to the British pound sterling.

 Order intake for trucks in Europe was quite strong at 23% for the quarter compared to last year due to increased adoption of new products and lower volumes last year due to Euro 6 emissions changeover.
 Truck deliveries were down 2% and book-to-bill was approximately one-for-one.
 Powertrain net sales increased 27% due to higher sales volumes for both captive and external customers.
 Sales to external customers accounted for 48% of net sales in line with third quarter of 2016.
 Operating profit of $88 million for the quarter, up $36 million as a result of higher volume, favorable engine mix, and manufacturing efficiencies.
 Operating margin increased 2.1 percentage points to 8.2% on volume leverage influenced by pre-Stage V stockpiling which is expected to decline through the balance of the year, positive third-party sales mix and manufacturing productivity.